detsam/indepstate-cc/app/services/dealTrackers/README.md

 - `tradeRisk` – replaces `- Trade Risk::` when defined
 - when `status` is `take`, the tracker sets `- Homework:: [[Analysis.
 Right Direction]]`
 - `tradeSession` – fills the `- Trade Session::` line when supplied
+- when configured with a chart image composer, the tracker writes `\t- 1D ![[filename]]` linking to the generated screenshot